saRvaGnyA/AasanAI/README.md

       The <i>key features</i> of <strong>AasanAI</strong>:
       <ul>
         <li> Timer for each Aasana - A timer which keeps a track of your current and best times helps you gradually progress in your workout
-        <li> Maintain your workout history - AasanAI maintains a history of your Yoga workout sessions thereby allowing you to improve gradually
+        <li> Maintain your workout history - AasanAI maintains a history of your Yoga workout sessions thereby allowing you to improve gradually.
+The history is saved on your account, allowing you to use either the web or the mobile application anytime as per your convenience.
-        <li> Participate in events and competitions - AasanAI aims to gamify this ecosystem to allow yoga events and competitions to take place virtually
+        <li> Participate in events and competitions - AasanAI aims to gamify this ecosystem to allow yoga events and competitions to take place virtually.
+This builds the basis for the future scope of this project and also opens a business potential.
       </ul>
       <br>